eskrav/udacity-machine-learning/capstone-project/capstone_report_template.md

 - _Has an overview of the project been provided, such as the problem domain, project origin, and related datasets or input data?_
 - _Has enough background information been given so that an uninformed reader would understand the problem domain and following problem statement?_-->

-The main problem in the lending business is determining whether to offer a given borrower a loan, what amount is safe to lend them, and what interest rate to charge them.
-Peer-to-peer lending companies offer loans, under company-determined terms, to potential borrowers, and then allow private individuals signed up with the service to choose whether to contribute to funding the loan (e.g., a private individual can choose to contribute 5% of the loan amount to a given borrower).
+Some of the main problems in the lending business are determining whether to offer a given borrower a loan, what amount is safe to lend them, and what interest rate to charge them.
+Peer-to-peer lending companies offer loans, under company-determined terms, to potential borrowers, and then allow private individuals signed up with the service to choose whether to contribute to funding the loan (e.g., a private individual can choose to contribute 5%, or any other portion of the loan amount to a given borrower).
 These companies have the additional problem of determining how to accurately present loan risk (i.e., risk of non-payment or defaulting) to potential lenders.

-In the first case, the company must determine, on the basis of background financial and demographic information, the loan amount, and other factors, whether to offer a potential borrower a loan in the first place.
-In the second case, potential lenders must decide whether they're willing to lend a potential borrower money.
-For these lenders, an accurate assessment of risk is very useful.
+The company must determine, on the basis of background financial and demographic information, the requested loan amount, and other factors, whether to extend a loan to a potential borrower.
+Potential lenders, on the other hand must decide whether they're willing to lend an approved borrower money.
+For these lenders, an accurate assessment of risk is very useful, and as I point out in my previous exploration of this data, Prosper tends to publicly overestimate potential lender profit, and may underestimate the likelihood of default.

-Given that we have a large database of historical information on which loans were in the end repaid, or not, this is fertile ground for building a supervised learning model to predict repayment status.
-A version of this model may assist a company in deciding who to offer a loan to in the first place, and on what terms, and assist potential lenders in deciding who to risk lending money to.
-My personal motivation was to systematically investigate a rich and complex data set that I previously worked with, to see if I can get additional insight into qualitative patterns I observed, and to see if I can improve on Prosper's less formal predictions of repayment likelihood.
+Given that we have a large database of historical information on repaid or defaulted loans, this is fertile ground for building a supervised learning model which can predict repayment status.
+A version of this model may also assist a company in deciding who to offer a loan to in the first place, and on what terms, but here is primarily aimed at assisting potential lenders in deciding who to risk lending money to, in the first place.
+My personal motivation in this project was to systematically investigate a rich and complex data set which I had previously worked with, to see if I could get additional insight into some of the qualitative patterns I observed.
+I would have liked to see if I could improve on Prosper's less formal predictions of repayment likelihood -- but this is difficult to compare directly, as Prosper assigns risk scores, rather than likelihoods of repayment.

 There have been many previous attempts at building models to assist lenders in deciding whether, and how much to invest.
 Published models use deep learning methods (e.g., https://arxiv.org/abs/1810.03466v2; http://arxiv.org/abs/1811.06471v1), coordinate descent (e.g., http://arxiv.org/abs/1705.08435v2), and a wider variety of models tackle credit worthiness in general (e.g., see https://www.moodysanalytics.com/risk-perspectives-magazine/managing-disruption/spotlight/machine-learning-challenges-lessons-and-opportunities-in-credit-risk-modeling for an overview).
 As this source discusses, Random Forest and Boosting algorithms are particularly well-suited to this problem.